 Connecting with student talent in the virtual world

-Employers must pivot quickly to keep competing for top talent during the current pandemic, and in the post-COVID era.
+Employers must pivot quickly to keep competing for top talent in the post-COVID era.
 Job seekers, especially those in the younger generations, will continue relying on virtual options for their ease and convenience, as well as for safety.
 Virtual campus recruiting offers employers an extensive list of benefits, compared with traditional recruiting methods, and if approached wisely, employers can stretch their recruiting budgets further while netting even better results.